IMG-4129.JPG

 Felicia - Executive Director

 In 2011, I suffered my first diagnosed concussion while playing ringette, after being hit from behind into the boards.
-Later that night, I experienced classic concussion symptoms like headaches, nausea, light sensitivity, dizziness, and ringing in my ears.
+It wasn’t until later that night, that symptoms of a concussion like headaches, nausea, light sensitivity, dizziness, and ringing in my ears started to appear.

-Initially, I was told I could return to play in provincials, three months away.
-However, my symptoms persisted, preventing my return for the season.
-The prolonged concussion impacted my social, mental, physical, and academic well-being.
-I missed social events and felt isolated.
-People's dismissive attitudes hurt deeply; they thought my accommodations and lighter course loads meant I was "faking it."
+Initially, I was told by doctors that I would return to play in provincials, which were three months away.
+Days went by and my symptoms persisted, preventing my return for the season.
+The prolonged concussion impacted not only my physical health but my social, mental, and emotional well-being.
+I was in high school at the time and and as an extroverted person, I had to miss out on social events, leaving me socially isolated from everything my friends were doing.
+People's dismissive attitudes hurt and I was often told by my peers that I was "faking it.”